jimbateson/jamesbateson.co.uk/src/articles/i-wrote-a-thing.md

 ---
 One of my goals this year was to try and write 3 articles for public blogs.
 I've been trying to improve my confidence through public speaking, and wanted to also try with my writing.

-Back when Twitter was a more welcoming space for people, [Manuel Matuzovic](https://www.matuzo.at/) Tweeted about an advent calender he was planning for the HtmHell website.
+Back when Twitter was a more welcoming and inclusive space for people, [Manuel Matuzovic](https://www.matuzo.at/) Tweeted about an advent calender he was planning for the HtmHell website.
 An article about HTML each day in December.
 They were looking for submissions via a title and brief summary of what the article would be about.

 I'd had an idea for an article for a while that fit this brief perfectly, and even thought of a Christmas based pun for its title.
 So I submitted my idea, and to be honest, didn't expect to get accepted.